MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-network-controller.md

 **TrustedRootCertificate.cr** | Custom resource file | Library resource containing the certificate public key (.cer), imported as the trusted root certificate to validate the SSL certificate.
 **EdgeDeployment.cr** | Template | Used for installing SLB MUX roles and gateway roles (for example, VPN)

-2. The custom resource files are used when setting up the network controller, and other SDN components (software load balancer, RAS gateway).
-Import the custom resources files into the VMM library.
-3. Refresh the library.
-Later, you'll import the service templates.

 ## Set up Active Directory groups